Carer's Allowance

 Parenting alone

-If you are parenting alone, you can get a full-rate increase for a child dependant.
+If you are parenting alone, you can get a full-rate Child Support Payment (previously called an Increase for a Child Dependant or IQC).

 Living with your spouse or partner